 The XRB spectral state can be quite well defined by the intensity and spectral hardness (ratio between hard and soft X-ray flux) in the so-called hardness-intensity diagram (HID) \citep{Fender2004}.
-The soft X-ray band is dominated by the accretion-disc thermal emission.
+The soft X-ray band is dominated by the accretion-disk thermal emission.
 Thus, sources in the ``high/soft'' state (HSS) produce most emission in the form of thermal radiation.
-Oppositely, sources lacking the accretion-disc thermal emission are dimmer and harder and the state is referred to as ``low-hard'' state (LHS).
-It is believed that sources in the LHS have their accretion disc truncated at a further radius while in HSS the disc innermost edge coincides with the innermost stable circular orbit at 1-6\,$GM/c{^2}$ depending on the black hole spin.
+Oppositely, sources lacking the accretion-disk thermal emission are dimmer and harder and the state is referred to as ``low-hard'' state (LHS).
+It is believed that sources in the LHS have their accretion disk truncated at a further radius while in HSS the disk innermost edge coincides with the innermost stable circular orbit at 1--6\,$GM/c{^2}$ depending on the black hole spin.
 The X-ray corona is weak in HSS, while it is strong in LHS.

 The spectral states of X-ray binaries evolve very rapidly \citep{Dunn2010}, they can change in order of hours to days.
 An intriguing property is an observed hysteresis in HID.
 During a typical outburst, the source gets brighter by several orders of magnitude, but its hardness does not change significantly \citep[see, e.g.,][]{Fender2012}.
 Then, either the outburst fails and the source goes back to quiescence, or the source very rapidly moves to the HSS and thermal emission starts to prevail in the spectrum.
 The transition back from soft to hard always happens when the luminosity is much lower.
 Several explanation of this hysteresis behaviour were proposed \citep{Chakrabarti1995, SmithD2002, Meyer-Hofmeister2005, Petrucci2008, Contopoulos2015}, but none has been widely accepted as the unique scenario.